Colonization of Mars: Psychological effects

 Due to the communication delays, new protocols need to be developed in order to assess crew members' psychological health.
 Researchers have developed a Martian simulation called HI-SEAS (Hawaii Space Exploration Analog and Simulation) that places scientists in a simulated Martian laboratory to study the psychological effects of isolation, repetitive tasks, and living in close-quarters with other scientists for up to a year at a time.
 Computer programs are being developed to assist crews with personal and interpersonal issues in absence of direct communication with professionals on Earth.

 Terraforming

-Various works of fiction put forward the idea of terraforming Mars to allow a wide variety of life forms, including humans, to survive unaided on Mars' surface.
-Some ideas of possible technologies that may be able to contribute to the terraforming of Mars have been conjectured, but none would be able to bring the entire planet into the Earth-like habitat pictured in science fiction.
+The terraforming of Mars is the hypothetical set of planetary engineering projects that would modify Mars to allow terrestrial life to survive free of protection or mediation.
+Proposals for the terraforming of Mars have been put forward, but there is considerable debate about their feasibility and the ethics associated with terraforming.

 Minimum size of a colony

+No consensus exists about the minimum viable size of a colony required to ensure that inbreeding would not occur.
+Through mathematical modelling of the time spent by people on work in a colony, Jean-Marc Salotti concluded that the minimum number for a colony on Mars is 110.
+This is close to other studies of the genetic problems involved in the longer journey to Proxima Centauri b (6,000+ years).
+Other studies, focused on interstellar settlement, have concluded that minimum viable populations or a desirable number of colonists range from 198 to as high as 10,000.